 If you’re the parent of a teen, you know what the sleep struggle can be like.
 They can hit the snooze button so often that they don’t have time for breakfast, crash on the couch after school, and sleep past noon on the weekends.

-Dayana Dominguez, MD, a pediatric sleep medicine specialist at Banner Health in Arizona, explained that three different factors combine to make it challenging for teens to get the sleep they need.
+Dayana Dominguez, MD, a pediatric sleep medicine specialist with Banner Children's, explained that three different factors combine to make it challenging for teens to get the sleep they need.

 1. Teens have different circadian rhythms.
 Most younger children get signals from their bodies that they are ready to sleep by 8 or 9 p.m.
 As kids enter puberty, these signals shift in what’s called a sleep phase delay, and teens don’t feel ready to sleep until 10 p.m. to midnight or later.

 “It’s a normal part of the development of sleep that’s coded in their genes and is linked to the hormonal changes that happen during puberty,” Dr. Dominguez said.
 “As adults, we have to be understanding that their body is telling them to go to bed later—that’s biology.”
 Sleep cycles shift to their latest point at age 19, on average, and then gradually shift earlier, which can continue up to age 25.

 2. Teens have busy lives.
 Many teens have jobs, sports or other activities and commitments at the end of the school day.
 Plus, they have homework and household responsibilities, and they want to connect with their friends.
 “The most important thing for teenagers is their peer relationships, and the time they have for that is in the evenings.
 That’s when they are talking to each other on social media,” Dr. Dominguez said.